seattleacademy/saaswinter1516/README.md

-#Day 8
+#Day 10
-Today we worked on coundowns to events such as basketball mania or Christmas
+Today we worked on enhancing our countdown clocks with CSS.